June 10, 2017

 I love him.

 I love this life that is both captivating and confusing.
-Sometimes it hurts.
+Sometimes life hurts.
 Sometimes I don’t understand my feelings.
 Sometimes I feel too much.

 My pen stops as I pause to think.
 He also stops, obviously deep in his own thoughts.
 Looking up from his book, his eyes capture mine for just a moment.. so short.